ResearchObject/ro-crate/docs/0.2-DRAFT/index.md

 ## Explaining by example: a simple dataset

-[simple-dataset-0.1.0](https://github.com/ResearchObject/ro-lite/tree/master/examples/simple-dataset-0.1.0) shows an example of a fairly minimal dataset, which can live in GitHub, be distributed as a ZIP archive, posted to Zenodo etc.
+[simple-dataset-0.1.0](https://github.com/ResearchObject/ro-crate/tree/master/examples/simple-dataset-0.1.0) shows an example of a fairly minimal dataset, which can live in GitHub, be distributed as a ZIP archive, posted to Zenodo etc.

 ![Root folder of RO](../assets/img/simple-dataset-0.1.0/root.png)

-The files of the dataset are under [`data/`](https://github.com/ResearchObject/ro-lite/tree/master/examples/simple-dataset-0.1.0/data), which mean this folder structure could later be upgraded to be a BagIt archive ([RFC8493](https://www.rfc-editor.org/rfc/rfc8493.txt)).
+The files of the dataset are under [`data/`](https://github.com/ResearchObject/ro-crate/tree/master/examples/simple-dataset-0.1.0/data), which mean this folder structure could later be upgraded to be a BagIt archive ([RFC8493](https://www.rfc-editor.org/rfc/rfc8493.txt)).

 ![data/ folder](../assets/img/simple-dataset-0.1.0/data-folder.png)

-Here are our files described in this ROLite example:
+Here are our files described in this RO-Crate example:

 * `repository-sizes.tsv` and `repository-sizes.ods` - our main dataset in raw tab-separated format and organized as a spreadsheet
 * `repository-sizes-chart.png` - a chart from the spreadsheet
 * `logs/` - various log files

-To describe these resources and their relations, ROLite has a single file [manifest.jsonld](https://github.com/ResearchObject/ro-lite/blob/master/examples/simple-dataset-0.1.0/manifest.jsonld)
+To describe these resources and their relations, RO-Crate has a single file [manifest.jsonld](https://github.com/ResearchObject/ro-crate/blob/master/examples/simple-dataset-0.1.0/manifest.jsonld)

 The JSON file is split into a couple of logical parts that in total make out the schema.org description in JSON-LD of both the dataset and the Research Object.